Head of the Trent: Homecoming

 Many of the social events are reserved for members of the alumni association and alumni must be registered to attend.
-In 2018, alumni exclusive activities including discounted tickets to a Peterborough Petes home game, access to designated viewing areas for the regatta, access to a photo booth, a special pub night, access to vendors selling collector items, and a fast track lane for the beer garden.
+In 2018, alumni exclusive activities including discounted tickets to a Peterborough Petes home game, access to designated viewing areas for the regatta, access to a photo booth, access to a pub situated near the finish line of the race course, and access to vendors selling collector items.

 The homecoming weekend is an opportunity for alumni to mix with current students and other visitors.
 In 2013, Trent student Hannah Ellsworth noted that she could sense alumni interacting with the event differently than others.
 Ellsworth wrote, "The alumni were easily distinguishable from the students.
 Their eyes met ours with nostalgia as they wandered the old haunts, occasionally commenting that something had changed or wondering aloud if they would run into a particular past classmate."

-Although the homecoming is centered around alumni, there are also many social events that are open to all visitors, in the past these events have included campus tours, music performances, beer garden and varsity sports games.
+Although the homecoming is centered around alumni, there are also many social events that are open to all visitors, in the past these events have included campus tours, music performances, and varsity sports games.

 Many events held during the homecoming celebrations are fundraisers for local charities or clubs and groups at Trent University.
 In 2018, there were events supporting the United Way, Trent Men's Rugby Club, and other Trent University fundraising initiatives.

 The influx of alumni and other visitors has a significant impact on the local economy.
 In 2013, an estimated $430,000 was spent locally.
 Many local businesses and organizations arrange to be vendors or offer special discounts or events at their shops.